How to stop worrying about debt

 So, this means the only person being emotionally and mentally affected by the debt is… You.

-Fun fact: Apple has over 104 billion dollars worth of debt.
-Have you ever heard any of its CEOs step down because of the stress related to Apple’s debt level?
+Fun fact: Apple has over 104 billion dollars in debt.
+Have you ever heard any of its CEOs step down because of the stress related to its debt level?

 Treat your Token Payments like your phone bill

-If you have followed our “Token Payment Method” and read our article Why do debt collectors offer discounts?
+If you have followed our “Token Payment Method” and read our article Why do debt collectors settle for less?
 You may be anxiously waiting for the right offer to settle the debt at a discounted sum.
 You wait and wait until your emotions get the better of you, so you send an offer to the creditor or debt collector.
 Your offer gets countered with a much higher settlement amount.

 “Maybe I should try and raise the money to settle this debt?” you think to yourself.